 Native Pig Reality Check

 The master table above is for commercial crosses.
-Native pigs are a completely different animal when it comes to feed.
+On feed, native pigs are a completely different animal.
 Philippine native breeds (Bisaya, Berkjala, Sinirangan) typically grow at 4-5 kg per month under backyard conditions, roughly half the rate of commercial crosses.
 A native pig reaching 40-50 kg market weight at 8-10 months might eat 0.8-1.5 kg/day, but with an FCR of 4.0-5.5, that adds up.

 The tradeoff: native pigs thrive on cheaper ingredients.
 Most native pig farmers in Leyte and Bohol feed primarily rice bran, copra meal, camote tops, and kitchen scraps with minimal commercial feed.
 Total feed cost to market might be ₱3,000-₱6,000 per head, but the pig sells at 40-50 kg, not 100 kg.
 Per kilo of gain, natives are less efficient.
 Per head invested, they can still be profitable because of the lechon premium and lower input cost.